yasdev08/Planets-Simulator/readme.md

 Press Z to toggle zoom mode.

-Close the window or press X to quit.
+Close the window to quit.

 How It Works
 Each planet (and the Sun) is represented as a Body object with properties: